lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

    of a base and a stud (the bump to connect the bricks together).
-   To create a four-stud block, you would want to be able to easily select the stud vertices, and, still in :guilabel:`Edit mode`, duplicate them and position them where you want them.
+   To create a four-stud block, you would want to be able to easily select the stud vertices, and, still in *Edit mode*, duplicate them and position them where you want them.